Assa Abloy: Acquisitions

 In May 2021, Assa Abloy acquired Sure-Loc, the leading supplier of residential locks and associated hardware in the US.

 In September 2021, Assa Abloy acquired the Hardware and Home Improvement ("HHI") division of Spectrum Brands for $4.3 billion.
 HHI has a varied portfolio of products, including patented SmartKey technology and electronic, smart and biometric locks.
 Key brands include Kwikset, Baldwin, Weiser, Pfister and National Hardware.
 HHI is headquartered in Lake Forest, California with some 7,500 employees worldwide and has manufacturing facilities in the United States, Mexico, Taiwan, China, and the Philippines.

+In June 2022, Caldwell, a manufacturer of fenestration hardware for window manufacturers based in Rochester, NY, was acquired by Assa Abloy for an undisclosed sum.

+In August 2022, ALCEA, a company specializing in access control solutions and catering to various vertical markets, was acquired by Assa Abloy Global Solutions.

 In December 2022, Assa Abloy acquired the New York-headquartered provider of rugged handheld mobile computers and readers, Janam Technologies.

+On September 8, 2021, Assa Abloy announced that it had signed a definitive agreement to acquire Spectrum Brands' HHI division, including Kwikset, among other brands, for a purchase price of $4.3 billion.
+The transaction was initially expected to close in the fourth quarter of 2021.
+On June 20, 2023, the purchase of the "HHI" division of Spectrum Brands was completed, this included the Kwikset brand.

+In October 2023, Assa Abloy acquired New York-headquartered manufacturer of high-security mechanical and electronic door hardware products in the U.S., Securitech Group Inc.

+In late July 2024, Assa Abloy announced plans to acquire SKIDATA from the Kudelski Group.

+In late 2024, Irish subsidiary HKC launched the first online portal for clients and customers.

 Cooperation with colleges and universities

 The company is a Corporate Partner in the Stockholm School of Economics partner program for companies that contribute financially to the college and works closely with regard to research and education.
-In October 2015, Assa Abloy joined as partner to KTH Royal Institute of Technology’s Things, a start up hub for companies in the Internet-of-things sector.